11/blaze/README.md

 Blaze comes bundled with 3 simple commands: `init`, `build`, `serve`.

 ### Init
-The `init` command will set a directory as a blaze project and configure the project folder structure.
-Depending on the type of project (`static` or `single-page`), the project structure will be differently as well as install Javascript dependencies.
+The `init` command will set a directory as a blaze project, configure the project folder structure, and add create a default `blaze.json`.
+Depending on the type of project (`static` or `single-page`), the project structure will be configured differently - the main difference being that `single-page` projects include an install step for Javascript libraries.
 - `static` is similar to a jekyll project
 - `single-page` is similar to a create-react-app project